CsnowyLstar/HoGRC/README.md

 This respository provides HoGRC methods implemented in PyTorch.
 And the experimental data can be generated through code.

-- TODO: The current code, combined with Algorithm 1 in the main text, involves manual adjustments and inference of the structure.
-An algorithm for automatic inference is being developed and will be added to the code soon.

 ## Environment
 To run this project, we will need to set up an environment with Python 3 and install the following Python packages:
 - Python 3.9.7